Alfonso X of Castile: Economic policy

 In 1273, he created the Mesta, an association of some 3,000 petty and great sheep holders in Castile, in reaction to less wool being exported from the traditional sites in England.
 This organization later became exceedingly powerful in the country (as wool became Castile's first major exportable commodity and reported a trade surplus, called "white gold", as the wool amount was critical to the health of the population during the winter), and eventually its privileges were to prove a deadly wound in the Castilian economy.
 One side effect of the quickly expanding sheep herds was the decimation to the Castilian farmland through which the sheep grazed.

 The original function of the Mesta was to separate the fields from the sheep-ways linking grazing areas.

 Legislative activity

 As a ruler, Alfonso showed legislative capacity, and a wish to provide the kingdoms expanded under his father with a code of laws and a consistent judicial system.
-The Fuero Real was undoubtedly his work.
-He began medieval Europe's most comprehensive code of law, the Siete Partidas, which, however, thwarted by the nobility of Castile, was only promulgated by his great-grandson.
+The Fuero Real or royal charter which endeavoured to codify these laws was probably his work.
+He began one of medieval Europe's most comprehensive law codes, the Siete Partidas, which, however, thwarted by the nobility of Castile, was only promulgated by his great-grandson.
 Because of this, and because the Partidas remain fundamental law in the American Southwest, he is one of the 23 lawmakers depicted in the House of Representatives chamber of the United States Capitol.